raufmazzidan/compiler-tk4/readme.md

 ### How to run

-1. Install node to your pc or use online compiler (v14.16.1 or latest node version)
+1. Install [NodeJS](https://nodejs.org/en/) to your pc or use online compiler (v14.16.1 or latest node version)

 2. Clone this repository
 3. Run this command